GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-13-using-synoptic-api.md

 This default view uses the latest service with `within=90`, so if there is not data within the last 90 minutes, no observations will appear.
 I find that this is a useful tool for making sure the GEUS network is alive and well!
 Note that only `value_1` (hourly ave, upper boom, e.g. `t_u`) are displayed here.
 During DOY 300-100 (winter), any station that is only reporting daily (00 UTC) will only be visible for 90 minutes after the report.

-Station thinning is implemented for viewing large areas, so unfortunately not all GEUS stations are visible together (you have to zoom in to see all stations in a particular area).
+**Station thinning** is implemented for viewing large areas, so unfortunately not all GEUS stations are visible together (you have to zoom in to see all stations in a particular area).
 There is a "station density" slider, but it is currently restricted at large spatial extents.
 Hopefully Synoptic will enable the "station density" slider to be increased to show all stations when just a single network is selected!

-There is a lot more functionality to explore in the Viewer tool (and Synoptic is actively developing new features), so poke around and share any feedback!
+There is a lot more functionality to explore in the Viewer tool (and Synoptic is actively developing new features), so poke around and share any feedback.
+You can provide feedback directly with a button in the upper right corner.

-## Synoptic ingest methodology
+# Synoptic ingest methodology

 Synoptic reads data from the [GEUS Thredds server](https://thredds.geus.dk/).
 This occurs as a cron job which runs at :15, :20 and :30 minutes after the hour.
 The 15 and 20 minute runs are intended to collect processed data that was reported for the most recent hour.
 The 30 minute run is a "clean up" to make sure all observations for most recent hour were collected.
+Each run looks for any new station observations that were not collected on a previous run.

-Instantaneous data is retrieved for each station (where `s` is a station ID) at the following URL:
+Instantaneous data (i.e. `_i` variables) is retrieved for each station (where `s` is a station ID) at the following URL:

 https://thredds.geus.dk/thredds/dodsC/aws_l3_station_netcdf/tx/{s}/{s}_hour.nc

-Hourly ave for each station is retrieved at the following URL:
+Hourly ave (i.e. `_u` and `_l` variables) is retrieved for each station at the following URL:

 https://thredds.geus.dk/thredds/dodsC/aws_l3_station_netcdf/level_3/{s}/{s}_hour.nc